 All automobile parking shall be limited to the designated automobile parking spaces

-located between the FBO Building and Airport Road.
+located behind the Hangar.

 8. WASTE AND NUISANCE: During the Term, Lessee shall comply with all applicable laws including building and occupancy laws affecting the Demised Premises, the breach of which might result in any penalty on Lessor or forfeiture of Lessor's title to the Demised Premises.
 Lessee shall not commit, or suffer to be committed, any waste on the Demised Premises, or any nuisance.
 Lessee shall have no responsibility for the acts or omissions of third parties using the Apron.